MEDA204 Phlebotomy Procedures and Techniques

 - Please note: This course is to be taken right before externship- with no more than two semesters delay.
 For placement into externship (MEDA287), students must achieve a passing grade of C or better in all courses of the #3166 Phlebotomy Program, as well as permission of the Department of Health Sciences Clinical Coordinator.

 - Lecture-laboratory format to include in-class, hybrid, and/or online presentation of content and laboratory material.

 - VI.
 Catalog Course Description

-- This course provides skill development in the performance of blood collection using proper techniques and standard precautions.
+This course provides skill development in the performance of blood collection using proper techniques and standard precautions.
 Topics include phlebotomy equipment and procedures for collecting venipuncture and capillary specimens.
 Emphasis is on patient identification, safety, preanalytic variables, infection control and specimen handling.
-Students are required to be certified in CPR.

 - VII.
 Required Course Content and Direction

 Course Learning Goals